Risks of Having Dental Implants

 Our Dental Implants Center in Manhattan only uses a top quality dental implants from Straumann, headquartered in Basel, Switzerland.
 It’s the largest and most advanced dental implant company in the world.

 Dr. Navid Rahmani is an internationally recognized, Board Certified Periodontist and top rated dental implant specialist.
-All dental implant procedures are performed in our Midtown Manhattan dental center.
+All dental implant treatments in NYC are performed by Dr. Rahmani in our Midtown Manhattan dental center.

 Long-term Success and Prognosis

-Long-term success and prognosis often depends on successful management of a variety of risk factors (e.g. uncontrolled diabetes, history of periodontal disease, bruxism, occlusal trauma etc)
+Long-term dental implants success and prognosis often depends on successful management of a variety of dental implants risk factors (e.g. uncontrolled diabetes, history of periodontal disease, bruxism, occlusal trauma etc)